dmore/NimSyscallPacker-red-packer-assembly-PE-or-shellcode-into-binary-loader-x33fcon/README.md

 - [ ] Service binary support, like https://github.com/enthus1ast/nimWindowsService/
 - [ ] DLL hijacking switch for DLLMain with process attach
 - [ ] Fix x86 bugs, mostly casting but some other strange behaviours
+- [ ] Add `--pump` null bytes in between like https://gitlab.com/ORCA000/entropyfix (Have to test, may cause crashes)
+- [ ] CPL Output files